 Microsoft is giving customers a little more time to test Windows XP Service Pack 2 by extending the time that a download-blocking mechanism will be in effect.

 The software company offers a blocking tool that prevents the download of XP SP2 from Windows Update or Automatic Update.
 The tool originally was scheduled to prevent the download of XP SP2 for 120 days from Aug.
-16. The company said on Monday that
+16. The company said on Monday that it will extend the tool's ability to block downloads until April 12, 2005.

 Microsoft said the change of timing was based on customer feedback, and gives them more time to plan for a deployment of XP SP2.
 As of April 12, 2005, Automatic Update and Windows Update will deliver SP2 "regardless of the presence of the blocking mechanism."